capturing sisterhood on camera

-Sophie Harris-Taylor has photographed and interviewed over 50 sets of sisters so far, and aims to shoot 100 by the time she finishes the project.
-It's not just a creative experiment for her - it's something far closer to home.
+Photographer Sophie Harris-Taylor has photographed and interviewed over 50 sets of sisters, and aims to shoot 100 by the time she finishes her current project.
+It's not just a creative experiment — it's something far closer to home.
 "I have a sister myself and we've always had a tempestuous relationship, ultimately leaving us at some distance," she says.
 "In essence I've been trying to find the secret to a strong connection.
 To this end, I've focused on sisters who are close.
-However, the diversity in the dynamics has been surprising - to myself and often to my subjects.
+However, the diversity in the dynamics has been surprising — to myself and often to my subjects.
 Women are generally more emotionally open and so any solely female relationship will have a degree of closeness to it.
-With all the context, history and literal closeness of sisters, this is heightened further."
+With all the context, history, and literal closeness of sisters, this is heightened further."

 They tell Sophie about fighting, now and when they were kids, and how knowing each other's weaknesses can sometimes be hurtful.
 But they also talk about how they have no secrets, and sort of fill in each other's blanks.
 Ultimately, Alice and Flo make one another feel safe, as both sisters and friends.